quintel/mechanical_turk/README.markdown

 ### And then we can expect ETEngine to return specific numbers

-We can define that the outcome of the scenario:
+We can define that the outcome of the scenario is a specific number:

 ````ruby
 @scenario.set_slider "coal power plant", 3